 Goals of the Harvest Monitoring Program

-- We are working with the ISC to summarize existing ice seal harvest numbers statewide into an annual “Ice Seal Harvest Monitoring Report.”
+We are working with the ISC to summarize existing ice seal harvest numbers statewide into an annual "Ice Seal Harvest Monitoring Report."
 This will provide the necessary means to report the information in a usable, comprehensive format.
+The current report is available on the ISC website.